bsmeding/ansible_role_awx_docker/README.md

 Answer questions (username, email, password)

-# Create Virtual Environments (Ansible AWEX till version 17.1)
+# Create Virtual Environments (Ansible AWX till version 17.1)
 For AWX versions till 17.1.0 a Python virtual environment is used.
 Those can be installed with this playbook by setting `custom_venv` variable with a list of virtual environments to create.
 Also the path is needed `custom_venv_dir` that will be created on the host and linked to AWX container, this variable is then needed in AWX settings as custom_venv.